Risk Assessment Management Plan (RAMP)

 3. Critical Control Point / CCP

 is the very important measurable control point that must always be achieved.
 If CCP fails, production must stop until CCP has been investigated, the deviation or failure is determined and the CCP standards are remediated and achieved.
 There are generally only two things in this category; these are usually related to water or if an animal tests positive for TB.
+CCP points are usually the most important points where things can go wrong.
+Larger operations usually have monitoring systems for each CCP to detect problems asap.

 Requirements to write a RAWMI RAMP: